rwilliams/jrubywiki/Google-Summer-of-Code-2016.md

 * https://github.com/sparklemotion/sqlite3-ruby - SQLite3 bindings.
 There is a JDBC driver, but a direct FFI driver would have better feature support and likely better performance.

-* https://github.com/ruby/ruby/tree/trunk/ext/bigdecimal - BigDecial ext from CRuby.
+* https://github.com/ruby/ruby/tree/trunk/ext/bigdecimal - BigDecimal ext from CRuby.
 You could either port this or build a feature-compatible version around a fast BigDecimal Java libraries.
 The BigDecimal built into the JDK has many performance issues.

 * https://github.com/brianmario/mysql2 - MySQL bindings.